 The algorithm's parameters during the experiments are presented in Table 1.
 We have chosen to use overlapping populations; every generation replaces 25% of the worst individuals of the previous one.
 The initial population was set to 200 even though it can vary depending on the complexity of the target concept.
 The number of generations was fixed to 200 for all cross validation experiments.
 The mutation and crossover rates were set to 0.005 and 0.93 accordingly, based on the second layer feedback.
-We used the basic form of mutation and crossover operators.
 In order to allow reproducibility we initialized the random generator using the value 123456789.